-Located in Queensland’s south-east corner, Brisbane enjoys a prime position on Australia’s eastern seaboard, occupying approximately 1,338 square kilometres.
+Located in Queensland’s south-east corner, Brisbane enjoys a prime position on Australia’s eastern seaboard, occupying approximately 1,338km2.
 As Australia’s closest eastern capital to Asia, Brisbane is a strategic location for business.

 A globally connected city and the economic centre of South East Queensland, Brisbane offers a culturally rich mix of inner-city precincts, urban villages, and riverside living.
 Residents enjoy first-rate facilities such as a world-class international airport, an expansive road and rail network, and a fully accessible public transport system.